hauva69/chess-unicode/README.md

 The right solution would possibly be using SVG for all this.

+Please not that NAGs over $139 are non standard and introduced by [Chesspad](http://www.wmlsoftware.com/chesspad.html).
+However, some of them are more useful than some of the overly exact standard NAGs.

 ## The Meaning of Annotations

 Please see [Chess annotation symbols](https://en.wikipedia.org/wiki/Chess_annotation_symbols).